Chart Color Schemes

 Infrastructure

-Coral Cove has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Coral Cove has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this area: Ingenia Lifestyle Drift and Intersection Upgrade of Back Windermere and Barolin Homestead Roads at Coral Cove.
-Additionally, Mt Rawdon Pumped Hydro Project and Bruce Highway Upgrade Program are notable initiatives.
+AreaSearch has identified two projects that may affect this region.
+Notable projects are Ingenia Lifestyle Drift, Intersection Upgrade of Back Windermere and Barolin Homestead Roads (Coral Cove), Elliott Heads Growth Precinct - Water and Sewerage Infrastructure, and Mt Rawdon Pumped Hydro Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.